 The Data Protection Officer (DPO)

 ACM has designated a Data Protection Officer and registered them with the Dutch Data Protection Authority.
 The DPO is independent, and enforces compliance with and application of the General Data Protection Regulation (GDPR) and the GDPR Implementation Act within the organization.
-You can contact ACM's DPO at firstname.lastname@example.org
+You can contact ACM's DPO at privacy [at] acm [punt] nl (privacy[at]acm[dot]nl).

-What rights do you have if your personal details are processed?
+What rights do you have if your personal data are processed?

 You have the right to request that ACM provide access to your stored personal details and/or to improve, supplement, delete or censor, and/or restrict this data.
 You also have the right to object against the processing of your personal details.
-More information regarding your rights can be found on the Dutch Data Protection Authority's website.
+For any questions, please contact us by sending an email to privacy [at] acm [punt] nl (privacy[at]acm[dot]nl) or by regular mail to our postal address.

 Do you require further information?